spacemeshos/api/README.md

 # Spacemesh API
 [Protobuf](https://developers.google.com/protocol-buffers) implementation of the Spacemesh API.
-This is a work in progress.
-See the more complete [master API spec](https://docs.google.com/spreadsheets/d/1P89OVWdgJocPy0CGM43Ge7Sx_6dabCBEagaVQfOk9us/edit).
+This repository contains only API design, not implementation.
+For implementation work, see [go-spacemesh](https://github.com/spacemeshos/go-spacemesh/).
+Note that API implementation may considerably lag design.

 ## Design